 Histories of “genre,” form, and storytelling in English and comparative contexts; fresh perspectives on the institutional and historical developments of critical and creative writing in Asia, North America, the UK, Asia, and more; elements of craft in narrative, including: Rising Action; Multiple Points of View; Literal and Essential Actions; Time, Plot, and Action; Sequence, Repetition and Structure; Blueprints, Convictions, Beginnings and Endings, and more.

-Workshops and assignments will include exercises for the eyes, ears, memory, and participation in history with other writers.
+Classes will include writers' practices for eyes, ears, memory, and participation in history with other writers.
 Learning how to sharpen observation as a writer and to revise your manuscript as an editor will inform work in other classes and disciplines.
-There will be class exercises, reading assignments, homework exercises, and guided work toward a final Creative Portfolio.

 Assessment for this course is 100% coursework.